Cleveland Play House: Master of Fine Arts Program

-Founded in 1996, the MFA program at Cleveland Play House is affiliated with Case Western Reserve University and has a growing national reputation, having produced many successful graduates.
+Founded in 1996, the MFA program at Cleveland Play House is affiliated with Case Western Reserve University.
 The master's degree for actors is a three-year program with a new class beginning study every other year.
 Tuition is waived, and an annual living stipend is awarded to each student automatically.
 The most notable graduate to date is Rich Sommer (class of 2004), who is featured on the AMC series Mad Men and had a recurring role on NBC's The Office.
 Elizabeth A. Davis (class of 2006), was nominated for a Tony for her performance in Once.
 During the students' third year in the program, they are engaged on an Actors' Equity contract in a Cleveland Play House main stage production.
 Students conclude their studies by performing in an agent showcase in New York.
 During their term of study, the students are also cast in readings and other smaller productions.
 Each year of study focuses on a different area and period of theatre, as well as a cumulative study of voice, movement, and technique.
 Cleveland Play House teaches pre-K to MFA so children can start learning and developing skills when they are young.

 New Ground Theatre Festival

 New Ground Theatre Festival (formerly known as FusionFest) is an annual showcase of new theatrical works.
 Cleveland Play House develops and presents a variety of new work from nationally recognized artists, and each year produces a centerpiece production.
-Other offerings range from fully produced large-scale collaborations with peer top-tier organizations to solo performances to readings of plays hot off the writer's printer.
-The Roe Green Award brings a leading American playwright to Cleveland to develop a new project culminating in a public reading and master class.
-The first winner of this prestigious award was Pulitzer Prize winning playwright Quiara Alegría Hudes, who spent a week in-residency with CPH to present and discuss her play Daphne's Dive in May 2012.

 Cleveland Play House has showcased many playwrights and their emerging work at New Ground Theatre Festival, including Jordan Harrison (Marjorie Prime, 2013), George Brant (Grounded, 2014), Elizabeth A. Davis (Joe, 2014), Kirsten Greenidge (Little Roe Boat or, Conjecture, 2016), and Eric Coble(Fairfield, 2014, Feed 2016, These Mortal Hosts, 2017).